 Photo by Erin Loechner/Flickr

-11 Mason jar crafts perfect for Canada Day
+11 Mason jar ideas for a patriotic Canada Day weekend

 Mason jars and Canada have something in common—they’re both part of the same generation.